Welcome to Duane Bowker's Home Page!

 and the Edwin B. Forsythe Nature Preserve.
 Here are some photo collages

-from some of these recent adventures.
+from some of those adventures.

 Keelan, Ellen, Sophie and I took a relatively short roadtrip out to our